 2. Install water-saving devices

-- Consider replacing your toilet with a 1.6 gallon per flush toilet.
-The City of Longmont offers a low-flow toilet rebate.
+- Consider replacing your toilet with a 1.1 gallon per flush toilet or less.
+The City of Longmont offers a high-efficiency toilet rebate.
 Or install a displacement device in your toilet tank.
 Do NOT use bricks.
 They will disintegrate and cause damage to your toilet.

 3. Change your habits to use less water

 - Shorten your showers.
-Turn water off while soaping or shampooing, and investigate water-saving shower heads.
+Turn the water off while soaping or shampooing, and install water-saving shower heads.

-- Turn water off while shaving, washing, or brushing your teeth.
+- Turn the water off while shaving, washing, or brushing your teeth.

 - When cooking use less water and put a lid on the pot.